• Skip to main content

 When Invisalign was founded in 1997, it started the clear aligner revolution.
 This treatment uses a series of customized plastic trays to make incremental dental shifts, correcting crowding, spacing, and bite misalignments like crossbite.
 To address more severe issues, doctors might pair the trays with elastics, expanders, or other appliances and procedures.
 Unlike braces, Invisalign and their competitors are available to standard dentists, not just orthodontists — so you can potentially get your teeth straightened by the same person who cleans them.

 The most notable differences between clear aligners and braces is that clear aligners are 1) removable, and 2) much more discreet.
 Clear aligner trays can shift your teeth and realign your bite about just as quickly as braces, and for approximately the same price ( $3,500–$8,000).
 However, Invisalign isn’t the only option.
-ClearCorrect, 3M Clarity Aligners, and SureSmile are among several equally effective alternatives.
+ClearCorrect, 3M Clarity Aligners, and SureSmile are among several quality alternatives.

 If you’re interested, learn more about some of the top brands in our guide to the six best clear aligners.